cherrera1990/LincOFinder/preparation_README.md

 **-file_ref_species**
 Format must be a comma separated file with:
 Chromosome,start,end,GeneID,TranscriptID,strand,class
 Ordered by start possition for every chromosome
-For more info see example below:
+Must be collapsed to the canonical isoform for each gene (or the longest isoform if no other info is available) For more info see example below:
 Sc0000000,372950,374384,BL73495,BL73495_cuf0,+,coding
 Sc0000000,543362,545073,BL60128,BL60128_cuf0,+,linc